-1. Intercompany Indebtedness Subordinated to Senior Debt.
+- 1. Intercompany Indebtedness Subordinated to Senior Debt.
 The recitals set forth above are hereby incorporated by reference.
-All Intercompany Indebtedness shall be subordinate and subject in right of payment to the prior indefeasible payment in full of all principal, interest, fees and other Indebtedness and obligations of the Company or any other Loan Party to the Purchasers pursuant to the Note Purchase Agreement, the Notes and the other Financing Documents, including, without limitation, any Make-Whole Amount payable in respect of the Notes (collectively, the "Senior Debt") pursuant to the provisions contained herein.

-2. Payment Over of Proceeds Upon Bankruptcy, Etc. Upon any distribution of assets of any Loan Party in connection with (a) any insolvency or bankruptcy case or proceeding, or any receivership, liquidation, reorganization or other similar case or proceeding in connection therewith, relative to any such Loan Party or to its creditors, as such, or to its assets, or (b) any liquidation, dissolution or other winding up of any such Loan Party, whether voluntary or involuntary and whether or not involving insolvency or bankruptcy, or (c) any assignment for the benefit of creditors or any marshaling of assets and liabilities of any such Loan Party (a Loan Party distributing assets as set forth herein being referred to in such capacity as a "Distributing Loan Party"), then and in any such event, the Purchasers shall be entitled to receive indefeasible payment in full of all amounts due or to become due (whether or not an Event of Default has occurred under the terms of the Financing Documents or the Senior Debt has been declared due and payable prior to the date on which it would otherwise have become due and payable) on or in respect of any and all Senior Debt before the holder of any Intercompany Indebtedness, and to that end, the Purchasers shall be entitled to receive, for application to the payment of the Senior Debt, any payment or distribution of any kind or character, whether in cash, property or securities, which may be payable or deliverable in respect of the Intercompany Indebtedness owed by the Distributing Loan Party in any kind or character, whether in cash, property or securities, which may be payable or deliverable in respect of the Intercompany Indebtedness owed by the Distribution or distribution or any kind or character, whether in cash, property or securities, which may be payable or deliverable in respect of the Intercompany Indebtedness owed by the Distributing Loan Party in any such case, proceeding, dissolution, liquidation or other winding up event.
+All Intercompany Indebtedness shall be subordinate and subject in right of payment to the prior indefeasible payment in full of all principal, interest, fees and other Indebtedness and obligations of the Company or any other Loan Party to the Purchasers pursuant to the Note Purchase Agreement, the Notes and the other Financing Documents, including, without limitation, any Make-Whole Amount payable in respect of the Notes (collectively, the "Senior Debt") pursuant to the provisions contained herein. - 2.
+Payment Over of Proceeds Upon Bankruptcy, Etc. Upon any distribution of assets of any Loan Party in connection with (a) any insolvency or bankruptcy case or proceeding, or any receivership, liquidation, reorganization or other similar case or proceeding in connection therewith, relative to any such Loan Party or to its creditors, as such, or to its assets, or (b) any liquidation, dissolution or other winding up of any such Loan Party, whether voluntary or involuntary and whether or not involving insolvency or bankruptcy, or (c) any assignment for the benefit of creditors or any marshaling of assets and liabilities of any such Loan Party (a Loan Party distributing assets as set forth herein being referred to in such capacity as a "Distributing Loan Party"), then and in any such event, the Purchasers shall be entitled to receive indefeasible payment in full of all amounts due or to become due (whether or not an Event of Default has occurred under the terms of the Financing Documents or the Senior Debt has been declared due and payable prior to the date on which it would otherwise have become due and payable) on or in respect of any and all Senior Debt before the holder of any Intercompany Indebtedness owed by the Distributing Loan Party is entitled to receive any payment on account of the principal of or interest on such Intercompany Indebtedness, and to that end, the Purchasers shall be entitled to receive, for application to the payment of the Senior Debt, any payment or distribution of any kind or character, whether in cash, property or securities, which may be payable or deliverable in respect of the Intercompany Indebtedness owed by the Distributing Loan Party in any such case, proceeding, dissolution, liquidation or other winding up event.

-If, notwithstanding the foregoing provisions of this Section 2, a Loan Party that is owed Intercompany Indebtedness by a Distributing Loan Party shall have received any payment or distribution of assets from the Distributing Loan Party of any kind or character, whether in cash, property or securities, then and in such event such payment or distribution shall be held in trust for the benefit of the Purchasers, shall be segregated from other funds and property held by such Loan Party, and shall be forthwith paid over to the Purchasers on a pro rata basis (based on the outstanding principal amount of the Notes then held by each Purchaser) in the same form as so received (with any necessary endorsement) to be applied (in the case of cash) to or held as collateral (in the case of noncash property or securities) for the payment or prepayment of the Senior Debt in accordance with the terms of the Note Purchaser Agreement.
+If, notwithstanding the foregoing provisions of this Section 2, a Loan Party that is owed Intercompany Indebtedness by a Distributing Loan Party shall have received any payment or distribution of assets from the Distributing Loan Party of any kind or character, whether in cash, property or securities, then and in such event such payment or distribution shall be held in trust for the benefit of the Purchasers, shall be segregated from other funds and property held by such Loan Party, and shall be forthwith paid over to the Purchasers on a pro rata basis (based on the outstanding principal amount of the Notes then held by each Purchaser) in the same form as so received (with any necessary endorsement) to be applied (in the case of cash) to or held as collateral (in the case of noncash property or securities) for the payment or prepayment of the Senior Debt in accordance with the terms of the Note Purchase Agreement.